Welcome to Fish Bioenergetics 4.0

 Once you give FB4 the input data you want to use for your simulation, you can visualize them by selecting the Input Files tab.
-However, you must make sure that you filled out the Initial Day and Final Day sections under the Initial Settings tab.
-This will allow you to visualize the input data for the time range you want to run your simulation for.
+However, you must make sure that you entered the Initial Day and Final Day sections under the Initial Settings tab.
+This will allow you to visualize the input data for the time range for which you want to run your simulation.
 You will also notice that the plots generated under the Input Files tab are reactive.
 This means that the plots will automatically adjust to reflect the Initial Day and Final Day of your simulation.

 It is also possible to visualize the outputs in a plot format.
 To do so, select the Plot tab.
 This will bring you to a plot with 2 y-axes.
 You can modify the variables found on either y-axes or the x-axis by scrolling down the dropdown menus below Plot Output.

 Finally, by selecting the Summary tab, you will be able to see the final weight, consumption and p-value calculated or used for the simulation.
 Keep in mind that the p-value is irrelevant if you choose to run a simulation using the Fit to: Ration options.